lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

+## 2026-07-29

+Attended Show Us Your Screens at Offline tonight and saw 90% of my friends from Berlin in one place!
+Gave a short presentation on my recent projects and L5, and even performed with [n0iseband](http://notapipe.itch.io/n0iseband).

+Working on some bug fixes in L5 as well as the work adding annotations to the library.
+Received some L5 pull request written by LLM - nope!
+Clarified explicitly that isn't allowed.

+Recent forays to 90mil, another club, and Reethaus this weekend.
+BBQ at ZK/U last night.

 ## 2026-07-24

 The Openhaus at ZK/U last night was a huge success, with several hundred people visiting.
 My studio was packed all night and I felt great about the works I showed and had conversations with visitors that I really enjoyed.
 It was also so great to see old friends come by (Chinendum, Camille, Arne, Leon, Lettuce, Grayson, Ste--, N--, ... ).
 I played what I think was one of my best sets, and I did manage to record this time.
 Not everyone was ready for a hard ambient noise (need some more adjectives here) set maybe, but I think I was in peak form as I transitioned from woodwind to effects to wall of synthesis and back.
 I definitely pushed the levels into the red, so hopefully the clipping doesn't ruin the recording.
 We'll see next week as I work on some audio projects, as I'll be trying to get more of them online.
 Thanks to ZK/U for organizing such a great event and to my fellow artists and guests.